-OPEQ = KLEP.
-At output OQ, LQ is the average cost out of which MQ is average variable cost and LM is average fixed cost.
-The price OP or EQ is less than short run average cost LQ by EL.
 Hence, EL is loss per unit.
-At the point of equilibrium, total loss will be EL×EP (OQ) = ELKP.
+At the point of equilibrium, total loss will be $EL \times EP$ (OQ) = ELKP.
 If the firm is incurring losses, the question arises whether the producer will continue production or shut down the firm.
-In this situation, firm's main aim is to minimise losses.
-Firm will not be shut down as long as firm is able to minimise its loss by continuing production.
-In figure 10, firm is incurring losses at equilibrium point E but firm will not be shut down as firm is able to minimise losses at this point.
+In this situation, firm's main aim is to minimize losses.
+Firm will not be shut down as long as firm is able to minimize its loss by continuing production.
+In figure 10, firm is incurring losses at equilibrium point E but firm will not be shut down as firm is able to minimium losses at this point.
 At equilibrium point E, OP is equilibrium price and OQ is equilibrium output.
 With equilibrium price OP, firm is able to cover entire average variable cost MQ and some part of average fixed cost EM.
 If firm has been shut down at this point, the entire average fixed cost must have converted into losses.
 At this point, firm is able to minimise losses by continuing production.

-Suppose price has declined to OP1then firm will be in equilibrium at E1.
-At E1, L1Q1 is average cost out of which $E_1Q_1$ is average variable cost and $E_1L_1$ is average fixed cost.
-The price $OP_1$ covers only average variable cost E1Q1.
+equilibrium at E1.
+At E1, L1Q1 is average cost out of which E1Q1 is average variable cost and E1L1 is average fixed cost.
+The price OP1 covers only average variable cost E1Q1.
 No part of average fixed cost is being covered.
 Hence, there is no possibility of minimisation of losses in future.
 So, firm will be shut down at point E1.
 In short time period, the condition for firm's shut down point is price should be equal to minimum average variable cost i.e. Price = minimum AVC.
 In figure 10, the condition for firm's shut down point is fulfilled at point E1.
-Therefore, E1 is the shut-down point of the firm in shortrun.
+Therefore, E1 is the shut-down point of the firm in short-run.